What Is Perinatal Depression And Anxiety?

 – Other physical symptoms such as heart palpitations, sweaty hands, stomach complaints

 They can be associated with Obsessive-compulsive Disorder (OCD), which is a specific diagnosis.
-However, if these intrusive thoughts or images are not linked to repetitive, behavioural urges or compulsions, they may be diagnosed as an Anxiety Disorder.
+However, if these intrusive thoughts or images are not linked to repetitive, behavioural urges or compulsions, they may be diagnosed as an anxiety symptom only.
+They occur in approximately 80% of new parents.
+It is a common manifestation of anxiety.
+It is not about who you are as a parent.

-These thoughts and images are common and do not indicate a parent is doing a bad job or is unable to care for their baby.
-Parents are encouraged to disclose these thoughts and fears to their health practitioners so they can receive supportive care and treatment.
+Parents are encouraged to disclose these thoughts and fears to their health practitioners so they can understand them to receive supportive care and treatment.

 Depression, anxiety, OCD, stressor and trauma-related disorders frequently occur together.